 In order to help asthma sufferers maintain their quality of life, RNAO released two best practice guidelines (BPG): Promoting Asthma Control in Children and Adult Asthma Care Guidelines for Nurses: Promoting Control of Asthma.
 Both documents arm nurses with information to provide to patients that will help them control their asthma.

 Helping Ontarians breathe easier has always been a key objective of RNAO’s advocacy work.

-The association believes green energy solutions are the way to go: natural gas, solar and wind power are cleaner, greener alternatives to dirty goal.
+RNAO believes green-energy solutions are the way to go: natural gas, solar and wind power are cleaner, greener alternatives.